gitlabhq/gitlab-recipes/web-server/apache/README.md

 ### unicorn

 By default, Unicorn (i.e. `unicorn.rb`) is configured to listen on port `8080` in the gitlabhq documentation.
-Therefore, [gitlab.conf](gitlab.conf) does that by default.
+Therefore, [gitlab-ssl.conf](gitlab-ssl.conf) does that by default.

 ### puma